-Hookworms are intestinal parasites that are common in dogs, and while most infections are not life-threatening, there is one species that can cause fatal blood loss in puppies.
+Hookworms are intestinal parasites that are common in dogs, and while most infections are not life-threatening, one species that can cause fatal blood loss in puppies.
 There are three hookworm species that affect dogs, and some can also affect humans by migrating through the skin.

-What are Hookworms?
+What Are Hookworms?

 Hookworms are small, thin worms that are less than an inch long.
 The appearance of the mouthparts vary by species, but all hookworms have hook-like teeth or plates.
 These structures help them attach to the intestinal wall.

 Unlike roundworms, which just float around and steal nutrients from the dog's meals, hookworms attach to the intestinal wall and feed on blood and/or tissues.
 They can detach and move to other spots, leaving little ulcers where they have previously fed.